SV München

 in.
 I headed to catch a train from München Heimeranplatz.
 I had planned to take

-a look at another ground by Laim station, but getting on a wrong train and
+a look at another ground by Laim station, but getting on the wrong train and

 finding a large wall made it a wild goose chase.